ImperialCollegeLondon/helm-invenio/README-Imperial.md

 az provider register --namespace Microsoft.Storage
 ```

+TODO: explain service levels of storage persistence & their configuration SKUs

 ### Approuting
 The application routing add-on must be [enabled](https://learn.microsoft.com/en-us/azure/aks/app-routing#enable-on-an-existing-cluster)
 to correspond with the `ingressClassName` for Azure from that documentation, i.e. `class: "webapprouting.kubernetes.azure.com"`